Nora Holt: Career

 From 1917 to 1923, Holt contributed music criticism to the Chicago Defender, one of the most famous and influential Black newspapers in America.
 In 1919, Holt led a mobilization of composers and musicians to establish the National Association of Negro Musicians (NANM), of which she was a founding member.
 Among her colleagues in this movement were composers and artists such as Florence Price, Robert Nathaniel Dett, and Clarence Cameron White.
 From 1921 to 1922, Holt published and edited a monthly magazine for Black musicians entitled Music and Poetry.
-It was in this magazine where Holt published two of her own compositions, Negro Dance, for piano and The Sand-Man, an art song with text by Paul Laurence Dunbar.
+It was in this magazine where Holt published two of her own compositions, Negro Dance, for piano and an art song titled The Sand-Man.
+Regarding the latter, although Paul Laurence Dunbar wrote a poem of the same title, there is almost no overlap between the text of Dunbar's poem and that of Holt's piece; the text may be Holt's original work, and its source is currently unknown.
 Holt's journal also contained contributions from artists and writers such as Clarence Cameron White, Kemper Harreld, Helen Hagan, and Maud Cuney Hare, among many others.

 Between 1923 and 1943, Holt withdrew from music criticism and spent many of these years traveling in Europe and Asia.
 By 1926, she had composed more than 200 works for orchestral music and chamber songs.
 Sadly, all of her compositions were stolen during her time abroad and only her two previously published works survived.
 In 1943, she took a position as an editor and music critic with a Black-oriented publication Amsterdam News.

 In 1945, she began the annual American Negro Artists show on radio station WNYC, and from 1953 through 1964 she was the producer and musical director of a weekly program, Nora Holt's Concert Showcase, on Harlem's WLIB radio station.
 In 1966, she participated in the First World Festival of Negro Arts in Dakar, Senegal.
 Among many of the honors she received during her lifetime, one of the most prestigious was her election to the Music Critics Circle of New York.